Important Information About Your New Puppy

 So You have picked out your special new furry family member, what now?
 Chihuahua puppies make great pets because they are small, easy to travel with, and are fiercely loyal companions.
 But just as preparing for a new baby to come home you will need to prepare for your New Chihuahua Puppy to come home.

 Because Chihuahuas are little they require special things.
-We recommend purchasing some sort of puppy play pen or having some sort safe area you can put your Chihuahua puppy when you can not give it your full undivided attention.
+We recommend purchasing some sort of puppy play pen or having some sort of safe area you can put your Chihuahua puppy when you can not give it your full undivided attention.
 This is a safe spot where they have a cuddly bed, toys, a place to potty, and eat their meals.
-Puppies need lots of rest and this is their safe spot, they can not get into trouble while unattended and can get the rest they need.
+Puppies need lots of rest and this is their spot where they can not get into trouble while unattended and can get the rest they need.

 click on the picture to purchase puppy pen used in example

 We Litterbox train our puppies starting at 4-5 weeks old.
 As soon as they are old enough to crawl out of the whelping box we put a small cheap $4 cat size litterbox in their pens.
 The litter is made up of a compressed pine pellet and is 100% natural and safe.
 The puppies have a natural instinct to use the pine pellets and basically

 by 8-10 weeks of age.
 We have found

 litterbox training to be much more effective

 in cost and reliability than potty pads.
 We

 recommend giving it a try when you bring